 One minute guide: Start in Leeds

-What Start in Leeds is
+What is Start in Leeds

 Start in Leeds is a digital online portal which provides a wealth of support to young people as they pursue their future career ambitions.
 Start in Leeds provides help for young people to investigate different career options, as well as learning, training and employment opportunities.